 Step 4: Choosing Keywords for SEO Relevance

 So far in this SEO tutorial you've brainstormed a long list of potential keywords.
-These are topics you believe your website is (or will be) about, so that if people searched for them and clicked through to your site from the search engine results pages (SERPs), those people would be satisfied.
+These are topics you believe your website is (or will be) about, so that if people search for them and click through to your site from the search engine results pages (SERPs), those people will be satisfied.

 Organize Keywords by Category

 Look at the big picture of what your website offers.
 Is it a jumble of loosely related items?
 It needs structure!

 Choose the best keywords that reflect the main categories of content, and then use them to organize your site.
 For example, this Bruce Clay, Inc. website is about "digital marketing," but within that broad topic are categories for "SEO," "SEM/PPC," "Content" and so on (as shown by the top navigation).
 Your content categories communicate what your website is about to both human and search engine visitors.

 Your site's current categories may or may not be the best way to organize your site content.
 A website related to dogs, for instance, could be organized by breed, size, fur type or something else.
 Based on your site's goals and content, do keyword research (to see how people search) and also look at your top-ranked competitors' site structures to help you decide.